 I mean…. it is Southeast Asia vs. Europe.
-Obviously it is going to be different.
+Obviously it is going to be different... but

-So, how does one do two months of travel in one carry on bag?
+So, how does one do two/three months of travel in one carry on bag?

-First off, I left a lot of room in my backpack.
-I realized I will sacrifice clothing to be able to collect small souvenirs as I travel.
-I don’t want to dread wearing my backpack for over an hour (even though it is only 40 liters)… and, of course, there is my golden rule - no one needs that much stuff.
+I left a lot of room in my backpack.
+I'm sacrificing clothing to be able to collect small souvenirs as I traveled.
+I also didnt I want to dread wearing my backpack for over an hour (as people with larger bags did).

 1 Pittsburgh shirt (must rep the burgh, duh)

 1 peach t-shirt (comfortable, from target, don’t actually care about it)

 2 tank tops These are mostly for sleeping, but also because of of the warm and humid climate.
 Use a scarf to cover shoulders when exploring.

 Sleeveless shirt that covers shoulders I got it in Turkey and it is perfect but I don't know where else you could find one.

 1 dress Lightweight, covers knees, colorful but versatile.

 2 pairs of nike shorts